Updated: February 2026

 Can I Take Section 179 and Bonus Depreciation Together?

 Yes, you can combine Section 179 with bonus depreciation to maximize your tax benefits.
-After taking the Section 179 deduction, you can apply bonus depreciation (40% for 2025) to any remaining purchase price.
+After taking the Section 179 deduction, you can apply bonus depreciation (generally 100% for eligible property acquired and placed in service after Jan.
+19, 2025) to any remaining eligible basis.
 This strategy works particularly well for larger equipment purchases that exceed the Section 179 limit.
 For a detailed comparison of these two tax benefits, see our guide on Section 179 vs. Bonus Depreciation.

 How Do I Elect the Section 179 Deduction?

-Elect the deduction by completing Part I of IRS Form 4562, listing each asset’s cost and business-use percentage.
-Attach this form to your tax return for the year the equipment is placed in service.
-For complex situations, consult a tax advisor to ensure proper compliance.
+Elect the deduction by completing Part I of IRS Form 4562 and attaching it to your timely filed tax return (including extensions) for the year the property is placed in service.
+Keep purchase/financing paperwork and business-use records with your files.
+For step-by-step guidance, see our How to Elect Section 179 page.

 Do States Conform to Section 179 the Same Way as the IRS?